raviriley/agency-jekyll-theme/_portfolio/The Old World.md

 ---
 caption: #what displays in the portfolio grid:
-  title: The Outlands
+  title: The Old World
-  subtitle: There's a price to freedom
+  subtitle: Wonders they left behind, beyond magic
-  thumbnail: assets\img\portfolio\abandoned village.jpg
+  thumbnail: assets\img\portfolio\oldworldmachine.jpg

 #what displays when the item is clicked:
 title: The Outlands
 subtitle: subtitle lorem ipsum dolor sit amet consectetur.
-image: assets\img\portfolio\abandoned village.jpg #main image, can be a link or a file in assets/img/portfolio
+image: assets\img\portfolio\oldworldmachine.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---